 The Executive Directors have established the Joint Board of Directors which consists of the Executive Directors, Clinical Directors and other senior post holders.
 The Joint Board of Directors meets monthly and is chaired by the Chief Executive.
-Its remit is to consider the management of the day to day business of the Trust, both operationally and clinically.
-The Joint Board of Directors is supported in its work by the Operational Management Board chaired by the Chief Operating Officer and the Clinical Management Board chaired by the Medical Director.
+Its remit is to consider the management of the day to day business of the Trust, both

 Council of Governors policy for engagement with the Board of Directors where they have concerns about the performance of the Board, compliance with the provider licence or matters related to the overall wellbeing of the Trust.
 The council of governors should input into the Board's appointment of a senior independent director.